ProvableHQ/leo/documentation/getting_started/03_hello.md

 leo build
 ```

-On invoking the build command, Leo automatically creates a `build/⁠` and `output/`⁠ folder in the project directory.
-The compiled code is contained in the `build` directory.
-The `output` directory is used to store intermediate artifacts from compilation.
+On invoking the build command, Leo automatically creates a `build/⁠` folder in the project directory.
+Inside it, every program - your own program and each dependency - gets its own `build/{program}/` directory containing its compiled `.aleo` bytecode and ABI.

 The `leo run` command will both compile and run the specified program.
 In your terminal, run: